Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/kernels.rst

 =============================================   ===============================================================================
 Method                                          Description
 =============================================   ===============================================================================
-``calculateRegularizedKernelMatrix``            Evaluates the whole kernel Gram matrix given a kernel and a dataset.
+``calculateRegularizedKernelMatrix``            Evaluates the whole kernel Gram matrix given a kernel and a dataset;
-                                                Optionally, a regularization value is added to the main diagonal.
-``calculateKernelMatrixParameterDerivative``    Computes the parameter derivative for a kernel Gram matrix defined by a
-                                                kernel, dataset, and a weight matrix.
+                                                optionally, a regularization value is added to the main diagonal ``calculateKernelMatrixParameterDerivative``    Computes the parameter derivative for a kernel Gram matrix defined by a kernel, dataset, and a weight matrix
 =============================================   ===============================================================================

 List of Kernels
 ----------------------------------------------------------------

-We end this tutorial with a convenience list of kernels currently implemented in Shark, together with a small description.
+We end this tutorial with a list of some of the kernels implemented in Shark, together with a brief description.

 We start with general purpose kernels: